Skip to content

 • Embedding Function - by default if embedding_function parameter is not provided at get() or create_collection() or get_or_create_collection() time, Chroma uses chromadb.utils.embedding_functions.DefaultEmbeddingFunction which uses the chromadb.utils.embedding_functions.DefaultEmbeddingFunction to embed documents.
 The default embedding function uses Onnx Runtime with all-MiniLM-L6-v2 model.

 • distance metric - by default Chroma use L2 (Euclidean Distance Squared) distance metric for newly created collection.
 You can change it at creation time using hnsw:space metadata key.
-Possible values are l2, cosine, and 'ip' (inner product)
+Possible values are l2, cosine, and 'ip' (inner product).
+(Note: cosine value returns cosine distance rather then cosine similarity.
+Ie. values close to 0 means the embeddings are more similar.)

 • Batch size, defined by hnsw:batch_size metadata key.
 Default is 100.
 The batch size defines the size of the in-memory bruteforce index.
 Once the threshold is reached, vectors are added to the HNSW index and the bruteforce index is cleared.
 Greater values may improve ingest performance.
 When updating also consider changing sync threshold